obiwanjacobi/Zsharp/docs/interop/dotnet.md

 # Z\# to .NET

-> TBD: Should we drop generating IL and simply transpile to C# and use Roslyn (and all the updates it gets) to do the real work?
+How are the various Z# language constructs represented in .NET.
 Are there any features that do not map to C# in any way?

-How are the various Z# language constructs represented in .NET.

 Z# | .NET (C#) | Parent
 --|--|--